gavD/step-by-step-web-apps-with-lithium-php/_posts/2011-11-15-pause-for-thought.markdown

 ## All good?

 OK, how are we doing?
 All caught up and making at least some loose semblance of sense?
 I hope so!
 If not, feel free to tinker around.
-Most of learning Lithium will come from reading [the docs](http://li3.me/), trying things out, and experience.
+Most of learning Li3 will come from reading [the docs](http://li3.me/), trying things out, and experience.
 It won't happen overnight but don't worry, it'll come!

 Let's crack on and become more pro!